willow385/tma-16/README.md

 [![CircleCI](https://circleci.com/gh/DanteFalzone0/tma-16/tree/master.svg?style=svg)](https://circleci.com/gh/DanteFalzone0/tma-16/tree/master)

-The TMA-16 is a 16-bit computer of my own design, with a very limited instruction set (only 25 opcodes!).
+The TMA-16 is a 16-bit Von Neumann machine, with a very limited instruction set (only 26 opcodes!).
-It was created both as a teaching tool, to help people visualize computation at the lowest level, as well as a learning tool, to help me have a better grasp of low-level programming and a slightly easier Assembly language to practice with than x86 Assembly.
+It was created both as a teaching tool, to help people visualize computation at the lowest level, as well as a learning tool, to help the authors have a better grasp of low-level programming and a slightly easier Assembly language to practice with than x86 Assembly.

 You'll want to read `tma-16-rs/README.txt` for a list of options to pass to it.